N-Storm/DigiLivolo/README.md

 Because PlatformIO doesn't have the latest [DigistumpArduino](https://github.com/ArminJo/DigistumpArduino) framework, I've included one in `firmware/packages/framework-arduino-avr-digistump`.
 RF transmitter code uses hardware Timer 1 to generate accurate waveforms, so I've changed framework configuration to use Timer 0 for millis() instead of defaults using Timer 1 for that.
-See build section below for details.
+Thankfully that required to change 1 line in the `core_build_options.h` file of the framework (set TIMER_TO_USE_FOR_MILLIS to 0 for ATtiny85 build options there).

 Library `DLUSB` for the HID USB communications are based on DigiUSB library, included with `DigistumpArduino`.
 Compared to original library it was improved slightly, mostly notable is to allow more than 1 byte bidirectional USB communication via USB HID Reports.

 ## Usage